-Once your board is created, you need to add lists and cards to reflect your workflow.
+Once your board is created, you need to add lists and stories to reflect your workflow.
 Think of a list as a container where you gather all your tasks, ideas, etc. The list can stand for one process in the general workflow.
-When you create a list you are asked to name it.
+When you create a list you are asked to name it:

 For example, a board can be split into 3 lists: To do, Doing, and Done.

 The list header colors can be changed to your liking: